SalzstangeSalamiBrief/SimpleList/README.md

 ## TODO
-- Add export and import from an actual list as functionality -- add routes to server
+- Add export and import from an actual list as functionality
+  - add routes to server
---- export list
+    - export list
---- import list
+    - import list
 - add favicon
 - maybe cache on server?
 - refactor ui
--- add interactive elements for importing and exporting lists -- add a help button (show a explanation of the app (e.g. intro in this readme))
+  - add interactive elements for importing and exporting lists
+  - add a help button (show a explanation of the app (e.g. intro in this readme))
+  - add build command

 ## Possible Improvements
-1. Add responsiveness for mobile devices (+refactor table) 1.1.
+1. Add responsiveness for mobile devices (+refactor table)
+i.
 This application is currently builded for widescreens (1920x1080, 16:9).
 2. add wai aria 2.0